sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 The result of add 7 and 14 is 21
 ```

 In this example, we use atoms to represent different arithmetic operations in a simple calculator.
-The `arithmeticCalculator` function takes the desired operation and two numbers as arguments, and returns the result of the operation.
+The `arithmeticCalculator` function takes the desired operation and two numbers as arguments and returns the result of the operation.
 If an invalid operation is provided, it returns an error tuple with the `"Invalid operation"` message.

 ## 5. Lists
+Elixir provides many functions and operators for working with lists, often used to represent data sequences and functional programming patterns.
 A `list` is an ordered collection of elements represented using square brackets `[]` with commas `,` as value separators.
-Lists are immutable, meaning that their contents cannot be changed once created.
-Elixir provides many functions and operators for working with lists, and they are often used to represent sequences of data and in functional programming patterns.
+Lists are immutable, meaning their contents cannot be changed once created.

 Lists can contain elements of any type, including other lists and nested data structures.
 However, each individual list can only contain elements of a single type at a time.
-This is because Elixir lists are implemented as singly linked lists, where each element points to the next element in the list.
+This is because Elixir lists are implemented as singly linked lists, where each element points to the next element.

-We can define a `list` using the following syntax
+We can define a `list` using the following syntax:

 ##### **Code**
 ```Elixir